 2. Open A Savings/Current Account

 Having an Employment Pass in Singapore provides better opportunities to open a bank account across different banks here.
-A work permit holder is only eligible to open a basic POSB account but as an EP holder, you can open a savings or a current account as well as explore other banking services from different banks in Singapore including OCBC, UOB and Standard Chartered Singapore (based on the particular bank’s requirements for foreigners).
+Work permit holders qualify for basic POSB accounts, while EP holders can access savings or current accounts and other banking services at OCBC, UOB, and Standard Chartered, subject to each bank’s foreigner requirements.

 3. Dependent Pass For Your Loved Ones

 As an Employment Pass holder, you are able to sponsor your family as a dependent legally in Singapore.
-Your lawful spouses, common-law spouses and children under the age of 21 years old (including step and handicapped children) can apply for a Dependant’s Pass (DP) or a Long-Term Visit Pass (LTVP) if you draw a minimum fixed monthly salary of $6,000.
+Your lawful spouses, common-law spouses and children under the age of 21 years old (including step and disabled children) can apply for a Dependant’s Pass (DP) or a Long-Term Visit Pass (LTVP) if you draw a minimum fixed monthly salary of $6,000.
 Do take note that this option is not applicable to the other types of work visas available in Singapore.